-The U.S. Olympic & Paralympic Museum continues attracting attention as it draws closer to opening in May, this week being named to the Conde Nast Traveler list of 9 Museum Openings Worth Planning Trips Around in 2020.
+The U.S. Olympic & Paralympic Museum continues attracting attention as it draws closer to opening, this week being named to the Conde Nast Traveler list of 9 Museum Openings Worth Planning Trips Around in 2020.

 The list features museums in eight countries around the world; the only other museum in the United States to make the list is The Momentary which opened in Bentonville, Arkansas, last month.